Darjeeling (6500+ ft asl) is a renowned colonial era hill station in what is considered as North Bengal i.e. Northern tip of the State of West Bengal.

 Let me elaborate on what makes this Darjeeling Tea Experience so compelling for heritage and experiential travellers.

 The Colonial Bungalow Stay

-Stay in Tea estates captures every imagination of a Colonial bungalow stay would be.
-The stay typically offers Colonial style exteriors, Oversized rooms, wooden flooring / ceiling, large four poster beds, heritage interiors, fireplace and highly personalised services / cuisine experience, much like stylish lifestyle of colonial planters.
+Stay in Tea estates captures every element of a Colonial bungalow stay you may imagine.
+The stay typically offers Colonial style exteriors, oversized rooms, wooden flooring / ceiling, large four poster beds, heritage interiors, fireplace and highly personalised services / cuisine experience, much like stylish lifestyle of colonial planters.

 Darjeeling Tea plantations offer stunning views of the Himalayas, tea plantations and reserve forests around.
 Tea plucking is where one learns how to safely move around tea plantations set on slopes, identify tea leaves to be plucked, techniques of plucking and depositing plucked leaves for further processing.

 Tea tasting offers you an opportunity understand different types of tea grown In Darjeeling and centuries old tea tasting methods.

 Tea factory visit offers an insight into how tea is withered, rolled, fermented, dried and sorted.